 The scene system is the game engine, while the OS and servers are the low level API.

-In any case, the scene system provides its own main loop to OS, SceneTree.
+The scene system provides its own main loop to OS, SceneTree.
 This is automatically instanced and set when running a scene, no need to do any extra work.

 It’s important to know that this class exists because it has a few important uses: